What if you traded in that post-workout shake for a mug of bone broth?

 To make bone broth, you will need a large stock pot or a slow cooker, animal bones preferably from grass-fed or pasture-raised animals, water, and fresh herbs.
 Here is the bone broth recipe I recommend:

-- 1 lb. of chicken, turkey, or beef bones
+- 1/2 kg. of chicken bones (alternatively turkey, or beef bones)

 - 1 1/2 tsp. apple cider vinegar